MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

 Except for the following situation, conflicting policies for EPM are handled like any other [policy conflict](../configuration/device-profile-troubleshoot.md#conflicts).

-**Windows elevation settings policy**
+**Windows elevation settings policy**:

 When a device receives two separate elevation settings policies with conflicting values, the EPM client reverts to the default client behavior until the conflict is resolved.

 > [!NOTE]
 > If the *Enable Endpoint Privilege Management* is in conflict the default behavior of the client is to *Enable* EPM.
 This means the client components will continue to function until an explicit value is delivered to the device.

-**Windows elevation rules policy**
+**Windows elevation rules policy**:

 If a device receives two rules targeting the same application, both rules are consumed on the device.
 When EPM goes to resolve rules that apply to an elevation, it used the following logic:

-- Rules deployed to a user take precedence over rules deployed to a device
+- Rules deployed to a user take precedence over rules deployed to a device.
-- Rules with a hash defined are always deemed the most *specific* rule
+- Rules with a hash defined are always deemed the most *specific* rule.
-- If more than one rule applies (with no hash defined), the rule with the most defined attributes wins (most *specific*)
+- If more than one rule applies (with no hash defined), the rule with the most defined attributes wins (most *specific*).
-- If applying the above logic results in more than one rule, the following order determines the elevation behavior: User Confirmed, Support Approved (once available), Automatic
+- If applying the above logic results in more than one rule, the following order determines the elevation behavior: User Confirmed, Support Approved (once available), and then Automatic.

 > [!NOTE]
 > If a rule does not exist for an elevation and that elevation was requested through the *Run with elevated access* right-click context menu, then the *Default Elevation Behavior* will be used.